AtunegwuOchei/SecureVault-Extension/DEPLOYMENT_GUIDE.md

-# SecureKeeper Extension Deployment Guide
+# SecureVault Extension Deployment Guide

-This guide will walk you through the process of packaging and deploying your SecureKeeper browser extension to various browsers and platforms.
+This guide will walk you through the process of packaging and deploying your SecureVault browser extension to various browsers and platforms.

 ## Prerequisites